ACS (INDEPENDENT)’S 2022 IB EXAM RESULTS

 Principal of Anglo-Chinese School (Independent), Mr Arene Koh, congratulated the Class of 2022 on the completion of their IB Diploma Programme (IBDP) and the strong showing in their 2022 IBDP examinations.
 Noting that this batch had made their mark for persevering through the pandemic and the transitional period from online to in-person lessons, he cited how the cohort’s strength came not just from their talents and achievements, but from the passion and teamwork that many of them have put in throughout their schooling years in ACS(I) to serve others before self.
 In his parting note to the Class of 2022, he encouraged them to stay on course to make a positive impact to their communities and spheres of influence.

-The school expresses its gratitude to the ACS Board of Governors, the Board of Management, the ACSOBA, the Methodist Church, MOE, parents and well-wishers for their advice, support and encouragement.
+The school expresses its gratitude to the ACS Board of Governors, the ACS(I) Board of Management, the ACS Old Boys’ Association, the Methodist Church in Singapore, MOE, parents and well-wishers for their support and encouragement.